TuyaInc/tuyasmart_camera_android_sdk_doc/en/resource/Camera_Message_Center.md

 ## Video message

-### Register to listener
+**Declaration**

 Register the listener.
-Only after registration can you get the callback data for video playback.
+Only after registration can you get the callback data for video playback

-**Declaration**

 ```java